Syrion89/syrion89.github.io/_posts/2020-10-13-ios-strings-obfuscation-in-swift.md

 ![Screenshot]({{ site.baseurl }}/images/2020-10-13-ios-strings-obfuscation-in-swift/img3.png)

-By looking for the string **“cydia://”** references, we can easily find the method that performs the anti-jailbreak mechanism:
+By looking for the string **“cydia://”** references, we can easily find the method that performs the anti-jailbreak mechanism.

 ![Screenshot]({{ site.baseurl }}/images/2020-10-13-ios-strings-obfuscation-in-swift/img4.png)